NucleoidMC/nucleoid.xyz/content/game/micro-battle.md

 minecraft = "c705fc7d09624d1e905bb83d81d9b4ec"
 +++

-Micro-battle is a free-for-all or team-based game in which players duel in order to become the last one standing!
+Micro battle is a free-for-all or team-based game in which players duel in order to become the last one standing!

 The game has three modes:
  - Standard: everybody receives the same kits